Christmas tree production in the United States: Pacific Northwest

 Oregon and Washington are among the most important U.S. states in the production of Christmas trees.
 92% of the crop produced in this region consists of Douglas fir and Noble fir species.
 Other species produced in this region include grand fir, balsam fir, Nordmann fir, Colorado blue spruce and Norway spruce trees.

 Currently approximately 92% of Christmas trees grown in the Pacific Northwest are exported out of the region.
 California is the largest market for Pacific Northwest Christmas trees, purchasing 45% of the crop.
 Other large foreign export destinations include China, Japan, Mexico and Philippines.

 In 2015, Oregon had approximately 700 Christmas tree farms with a combined 63,000 acres, yielding 7.2 million Christmas trees valued at approximately $120 million.
 The majority of Christmas tree production occurs in the Willamette Valley region including Benton, Clackamas, Marion, Polk and Yamhill counties.

 In 2015, Washington State had approximately 250 Christmas tree farms with a combined 23,000 acres, yielding 2.3 million Christmas trees valued at approximately $35 million.
 The majority of Christmas tree production occurs in the western and southern portions of the Puget Sound region including Kitsap, Lewis, Mason and Thurston counties.

 Pennsylvania

+In the year 2021 Pennsylvania ranked 4th behind #1 Oregon, #2 North Carolina and #3 Michigan in Christmas trees harvested with 1,010,620 on 30,544 acres.
+Unlike other top Christmas tree producing states, Pennsylvania's production is spread out across the state with several counties jumping in on production.
+Pennsylvania's leading county in production is York County which is on the southern border of the state, south of Harrisburg.
+More than 7.5% of Christmas trees are produced in the farmlands between Philadelphia and Pittsburgh.